-You can use the GPS web service Ws\Payment\Token\StatusChange to update the status of a payment token on the GPS platform.
+You can use the GPS web service Ws\Payment\Token\StatusChange to update the status of a payment token on the GPS platform; for details refer to the GPS Web Services Guide.
 This will trigger a real-time update message to Visa/Mastercard to update the status on their systems and with the Token Requestor.